leshill/handlebars_assets/README.md

 # Use handlebars.js templates with the asset pipeline and sprockets

 Are your `handlebars.js` templates littering your Rails views with `script` tags?
-Wondering why the nifty Rails 3.1 asset pipeline streamlines all your Javascript except for your Handlebars templates?
-Wouldn't it be nice to have your Handlebars templates compiled, compressed, and cached like your other Javascript?
+Wondering why the nifty Rails 3.1 asset pipeline streamlines all your JavaScript except for your Handlebars templates?
+Wouldn't it be nice to have your Handlebars templates compiled, compressed, and cached like your other JavaScript?

 Yea, I think so too.
 That is why I wrote **handlebars_assets**.
 Give your Handlebars templates their own files (including partials) and have them compiled, compressed, and cached as part of the Rails 3.1 asset pipeline!